Do Sorrento Therapeutics Inc. (SRNE) beta value of 2.23 signposts another twist?

-Sorrento Therapeutics Inc. (SRNE) is priced at $6.57 after the most recent trading session.
-At the very opening of the session, the stock price was $6.65 and reached a high price of $6.72, prior to closing the session it reached the value of $6.61.
-The stock touched a low price of $6.4238.Recently in News on November 7, 2021, Sorrento Awarded California Competes Tax Credit.
+Let’s start up with the current stock price of Sorrento Therapeutics Inc. (SRNE), which is $6.72 to be very precise.
+The Stock rose vividly during the last session to $6.73 after opening rate of $6.57 while the lowest price it went was recorded $6.39 before closing at $6.47.Recently in News on November 7, 2021, Sorrento Awarded California Competes Tax Credit.
 Sorrento Therapeutics, Inc. (Nasdaq: SRNE, “Sorrento”) today announced that the California Competes Tax Credit Committee has approved the California Competes Tax Credit Allocation Agreement (the “Agreement”) between Sorrento and the California Governor’s Office of Business and Economic Development (“GO-Biz”).
 Pursuant to the Agreement, Sorrento has been awarded, subject to the satisfaction of certain milestones specified in the Agreement, an income tax credit from the State of California in an aggregate amount of up to $25,000,000.
 This incentivized credit is expected to support Sorrento’s vision of growth and expansion within the State of California.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.